Pose Priors from Language Models: Guiding Pose Optimization with an LMM

 \para{LMM-based constraint generation.} Given the image $\boldsymbol{I}$, we first use the bounding boxes $\boldsymbol{B}$ to crop the part containing the subjects.
 We then use an image segmentation model to mask any extraneous individuals.
 While cropping and masking the image may remove information, we find the LMMs are relatively robust to missing context, and more importantly, this allows us to indicate which individuals to focus on.
 Given the segmented image, we ask the LMM to generate a set $\boldsymbol{C} = \{\boldsymbol{c}_1, ... \boldsymbol{c}_m\}$ of all pairs of body parts that are touching, where $m$ is the total number of constraints the LMM generates for the image.

 In the prompt, we specify the full set of coarse regions to pick from.
-We find that LMMs fail to reliably reference the left and right limbs correctly or consistently, so we designed this set of coarse regions such that they do not disambiguate the chirality of the hands, arms, legs, feet, and shoulders.
-Instead, the two hands are grouped together, the two arms are grouped together, etc. Nevertheless, if the LMM uses ``left'' or ``right'' to reference a region, despite the instruction to not do so, we directly use the part of the region with the specified chirality rather than considering both possibilities.
+We find that LMMs fail to reliably reference the left and right limbs correctly or consistently, so the prompt instructs the LMM not to specify chirality for each limb (see Appendix~\ref{sec:supp-quant} for prompt analysis).
+If the LMM uses ``left'' or ``right'' to reference a region, despite an instruction to not do so, we directly use the part of the region with the specified chirality rather than considering both possibilities.

-Motivated by the chain-of-thought technique, which has been shown to improve language model performance on reasoning tasks \cite{Wei2022ChainOT}, we ask the LMM to write its reasoning or describe the pose before listing the constraints.
-For the full prompt used in each setting, please refer to \S~\ref{sec:supp-method}.
+Motivated by the chain-of-thought technique, which has been shown to improve language model performance on reasoning tasks \citep{Wei2022ChainOT}, we ask the LMM to write its reasoning or describe the pose before listing the constraints.
+For the full prompt used in each setting, please refer to Appendix~\S~\ref{sec:supp-method}.